Do I have to pay an "Exit Tax" ?

 - Return 2074-ETD to be filed in respect of the transfer of residence for tax purposes outside France for declaring unrealised capital gains, receivables originating from an earn-out clause, and capital gains subject to tax deferral that are held on the date of the transfer.

-- Return 2074-ETS to be filed in respect of the years following the year when the residence for tax purposes is transferred outside France.
+- Return 2074-ETS to be filed in respect of the years following the year when the residence for tax purposes was transferred outside France if you are subject to a stay of payment.
 This enables your taxes to be monitored.

-There are several versions of this return depending on the date of the transfer:
+There are several versions of this tax monitoring return depending on the date of the transfer:

 - Return 2074-ETS1 if you transferred your residence for tax purposes outside France in 2011 or 2012